arktypeio/arktype/pkgs/model/README.md

 ## What's a model?

 A model is a way to create universal types for your JS/TS values.
-From one definition, you get all the benefits of [TypeScript](https://github.com/microsoft/TypeScript) at compile time and a validator like [Yup](https://github.com/jquense/yup) or [JOI](https://github.com/sideway/joi) at runtime.
+From one definition, you get all the benefits of [TypeScript](https://github.com/microsoft/TypeScript) in your editor and build and a validator like [Yup](https://github.com/jquense/yup) or [JOI](https://github.com/sideway/joi) at runtime.

 ## Installation